+Today’s Tech Role Model is Erin Morrissey.
 Erin began her digital design career at a small tech startup before transitioning to Criteo, a global ad-tech firm.
 Over the past three years, she’s climbed the ranks to her current role of Advanced Digital Designer.
-Work keeps her busy, but she still finds time to work on personal art projects in her free time.
+Work keeps her busy, but she still finds time for personal art projects in her free time.

 What’s your official title and how long have you been in this role?